BuiltByMom/ajna-sdk/README.md

 ## Unit testing

-Copy `.env.example` to `.env` to run tests against a dockerized Ajna testnet.
+Unit tests run against a dockerized Ajna testnet.
-**Addresses and keys in the example file are publicly known.
+**Addresses and keys in test configuration are publicly known.
 Do not attempt to use these addresses on a public network!**

 `yarn test` runs `jest` tests once.
 `yarn test:dev` runs the `jest` tests in watch mode, waiting for file changes.